devwithkrishna/github-workflow-dispatch-test/README.md

 ```

-* The name inside workflows: ["x"] , this x will be the workflow name and the workflow which will be triggered post first one.
+* The name inside workflows: ["x"] , this x will be the workflow name and the workflow which will be triggered first then Build.

 * types : There are 3 values  [workflow_run](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_run)